blei-lab/edward/website/index.md

 solving any current issues!

-Edward has benefited enormously from the helpful feedback and advice of many people: Jaan Altosaar, Eugene Brevdo, Allison Chaney, Matt Hoffman, Kevin Murphy, Rajesh Ranganath, Rif Saurous, and additional members of the Blei Lab, Google Brain, and Google Research.
+Edward has benefited enormously from the helpful feedback and advice of many individuals: Jaan Altosaar, Eugene Brevdo, Allison Chaney, Matt Hoffman, Kevin Murphy, Rajesh Ranganath, Rif Saurous, and additional members of the Blei Lab, Google Brain, and Google Research.

 ### Citation